AHartNtkn/IotaTT/README.md

 Iota Type Theory
 ===================

-This is a simple prototype implementation of iota-lambda-P2, a recently described pure-type-system capable of expressing dependent elimination principals.
+This is a simple prototype implementation of a pure type system with dependent intersections, a heterogeneous quality, and implicit products.
+This allows one to have a pure-type-system capable of expressing dependent elimination principals.

+This branch has types and kinds unified, using `* : *` instead of a universe hierarchy, for now.

 Right now, the language only supports adding declarations and type checking them.
 All files must begin with a module